-Esther has gotten in front of the King, and thanks to the Lord’s favor and the fact that she is looking good, she has gotten the royal signal to come forward and make her request known to the King.
+Esther gets in front of the King!
+Thanks to the Lord’s favor and the fact that she is looking her best, she gets the royal signal to come forward and make her request known to the King.
 The King even goes on to ask her what is her request and tells her, “Even up to half of the kingdom, it will be given to you.”
 (Esther 5:3)

 Nope, not Esther!

 Thankfully she had a looooot more patience and wisdom than myself.
-We are told that she actually invites the King and Haman to a banquet that she has prepared for him.
+Esther actually goes on to invite the King and Haman to a banquet she has prepared.

-Now after all of this she is going to go on to prepare a feast for the King and his evil minion?!
-Well, we know by this point that Esther is one pretty smart lady, so let’s stick with her and see where this story goes.
+Now after all of this she is going to prepare a feast for the King and his evil minion?!
+We know by now that Esther is one pretty smart lady, so let’s stick with her and see what happens.

-In closing, I encourage you to read the book of Esther for yourself and take some time to think about how you can work on preparing yourself, positioning yourself, and using wisdom when it comes to creating a visibility plan for your business!
+In closing, I encourage you to read the book of Esther for yourself.
+Take some time to think about how you can work on preparing yourself, positioning yourself, and using wisdom when it comes to creating a visibility plan for your business!